santimcs/A8/MarkDown/DL 210-Break-52-Weeks-HiLo.md

 4. Find stocks with voume greater than 5 days average & output to 5-day-average.csv

-5. Find stocks with high volatile than yesterday prices more than spefified criteria (3 percent) & output to extremes.csv
+5. Find stocks with price changes than yesterday prices more than absolute specified criteria (3 percent) & output to extremes.csv

 [[DL 220-Price in CSV Format]]